Jane Spencer, Baroness Churchill

-Jane Spencer, Baroness Churchill VA (née Conyngham; 1 June 1826 – 24 December 1900) was an English aristocrat and companion of Queen Victoria.
+Jane Spencer, Baroness Churchill VA (née Lady Jane Conyngham; 1 June 1826 – 24 December 1900) was an English aristocrat and companion of Queen Victoria.

 From 1854 to her death, Churchill served as a Lady of the Bedchamber to Victoria; this made her the longest serving member of the queen's personal household.
 Her role mainly extended to accompanying the queen on her travels and acting as her intermediary in the royal household.
 Despite her long service, little is known of the details of Lady Churchill's personal life and time serving the queen, for she left no journals or memoirs.
 Her marriage to Francis Spencer, 2nd Baron Churchill produced one son.

 Early life and marriage

 Lady Jane Conyngham was born on 1 June 1826, the eldest daughter of the Earl of Mount Charles (later 2nd Marquess Conyngham) and his wife Lady Jane Paget, daughter of the 1st Marquess of Anglesey.
 The younger Jane had two brothers and three sisters.
 On 19 May 1849, Lady Jane Conyngham married Francis Spencer; he had succeeded his father as 2nd Baron Churchill in 1845.
 Baron Churchill spent his early years serving in the diplomatic service, and later commanded the Oxfordshire Yeomanry Cavalry.
 He died on 24 November 1886.
 They had one son, Victor Spencer (later 1st Viscount Churchill), who was born on 23 October 1864.